Genivia/ugrep/README.md

                   if the terminal driver interprets some of it as commands.

            --and [[-e] PATTERN] ... -e PATTERN
                   Specify  additional  patterns to match.
 Patterns must be speci- fied with -e.
 Each -e PATTERN following this option is  consid- ered  an  alternative  pattern  to match, i.e. each -e is inter- preted as an OR pattern.
 For example, -e A -e B --and -e C -e D matches  lines  with  (`A'  or `B') and (`C' or `D').
 Note that multiple -e PATTERN are  alternations  that  bind  more  tightly together  than  --and.
 Option --stats displays the search pat- terns  applied.
-See  also  options  --not,  --andnot,  --bool, --files, and --lines.
+See  also  options  --not,  --andnot,  --bool, --files and --lines.

            --andnot [[-e] PATTERN] ...
                   Combines --and --not.
-See  also  options  --and,  --not,  and --bool.
+See also options --and, --not and --bool.

            -B NUM, --before-context=NUM
                   Print NUM  lines  of  leading  context  before  matching  lines.
                   Places a --group-separator between contiguous groups of matches.
-                  See also options -A, -C, and -y.
+                  See also options -A, -C and -y.

            -b, --byte-offset
                   The offset in bytes of a matched line is displayed in  front  of the  respective  matched line.
 If -u is specified, displays the offset for each pattern matched on the same line.
-Byte offsets are exact for ASCII, UTF-8, and raw  binary  input.
+Byte  offsets are exact for ASCII, UTF-8 and raw binary input.
 Otherwise, the byte offset in the UTF-8 normalized input is displayed.

            --binary-files=TYPE
                   Controls searching  and  reporting  pattern  matches  in  binary files.
-TYPE can be `binary',  `without-match`,  `text`,  `hex`, and  `with-hex'.
-The default is `binary' to search binary files and to report a match  without  displaying  the  match.   `with- out-match'  ignores  binary  matches.   `text' treats all binary files as text, which might output binary garbage to  the  termi- nal,  which  can  have  problematic consequences if the terminal driver interprets some of it as  commands.   `hex'  reports  all matches  in hexadecimal.  `with-hex' only reports binary matches in hexadecimal, leaving text matches alone.
-A match is  consid- ered  binary  when  matching  a zero byte or invalid UTF.
-Short options are -a, -I, -U, -W, and -X.
+TYPE can be `binary', `without-match`, `text`, `hex` and `with-hex'.
+The default is `binary' to search binary files  and to report a match without displaying the match.  `without-match' ignores binary matches.  `text' treats all binary files as text, which  might  output  binary  garbage to the terminal, which can have problematic consequences if the terminal driver  interprets some  of it as commands.  `hex' reports all matches in hexadeci- mal.  `with-hex' only reports  binary  matches  in  hexadecimal, leaving  text  matches alone.
+A match is considered binary when matching a zero byte or invalid UTF.
+Short options are -a,  -I, -U, -W and -X.

            --bool, -%
                   Specifies  Boolean  query  patterns.
 A Boolean query pattern is composed of `AND', `OR', `NOT' operators and grouping  with  `(' `)'.
-Spacing between subpatterns is the same as `AND',  `|'  is the  same  as  `OR',  and  a `-' is the same as `NOT'.
-The `OR' operator binds more tightly than  `AND'.
+Spacing  between subpatterns is the same as `AND', `|' is the same as `OR' and a `-' is the same as `NOT'.
+The `OR' oper- ator  binds  more  tightly than `AND'.
 For example, --bool 'A|B C|D' matches lines with (`A' or `B') and (`C' or `D'), --bool 'A -B'  matches lines with `A' and not `B'.
 Operators `AND', `OR', `NOT' require proper spacing.
 For example, --bool 'A OR B AND C OR  D'  matches lines with (`A' or `B') and (`C' or `D'), --bool 'A AND NOT B' matches lines with `A' without `B'.
-                  Quoted subpatterns are matched literally as strings.
-For  exam- ple,  --bool  'A  "AND"|"OR"'  matches  lines  with `A' and also either `AND' or `OR'.
+Quoted  sub- patterns  are matched literally as strings.
+For example, --bool 'A "AND"|"OR"' matches lines with `A' and also either  `AND'  or `OR'.
 Parenthesis  are used for grouping.
 For example, --bool '(A B)|C' matches lines with `A' and `B',  or  lines  with  `C'.
                   Note that all subpatterns in a Boolean query pattern are regular expressions, unless option -F is used.
-                  Options -E, -F, -G, -P, and -Z can be combined  with  --bool  to match  subpatterns  as strings or regular expressions (-E is the default.)
+Options -E, -F,  -G,  -P and  -Z  can  be  combined  with  --bool to match subpatterns as strings or regular expressions (-E is the default.)
 This option does not apply to -f FILE patterns.
 Option --stats displays the search patterns applied.
-See also options --and, --andnot, --not, --files, and --lines.
+See  also  options  --and,  --andnot, --not, --files and --lines.

            --break
                   Adds a line break between results from different files.

            -C NUM, --context=NUM
                   Print NUM lines of leading and trailing context surrounding each match.
 Places a --group-separator between contiguous groups  of matches.
-See also options -A, -B, and -y.
+See also options -A, -B and -y.

            -c, --count
                   Only  a  count  of selected lines is written to standard output.
                   If -o or -u is specified, counts the number of patterns matched.
                   If -v is specified, counts the number of non-matching lines.

            --color[=WHEN], --colour[=WHEN]
                   Mark  up  the  matching  text  with the expression stored in the GREP_COLOR or GREP_COLORS environment  variable.
 WHEN  can  be `never', `always', or `auto', where `auto' marks up matches only when output on a terminal.
 The default is `auto'.

            --colors=COLORS, --colours=COLORS
                   Use COLORS to mark up text.
 COLORS is a colon-separated list of one  or  more  parameters  `sl=' (selected line), `cx=' (context line), `mt='  (matched  text),  `ms='  (match  selected),  `mc=' (match  context),  `fn=' (file name), `ln=' (line number), `cn=' (column number), `bn=' (byte offset), `se=' (separator).
 Param- eter  values are ANSI SGR color codes or `k' (black), `r' (red), `g' (green),  `y'  (yellow),  `b'  (blue),  `m'  (magenta),  `c' (cyan), `w' (white).
 Upper case specifies background colors.
 A `+' qualifies a color as bright.
 A foreground and a  background color  may  be  combined  with font properties `n' (normal), `f' (faint), `h' (highlight), `i' (invert), `u' (underline).
 Param- eter `hl' enables file name hyperlinks.
 Parameter `rv' reverses the `sl=' and `cx='  parameters  with  option  -v.
 Selectively overrides GREP_COLORS.

            --config[=FILE], ---[FILE]
                   Use  configuration  FILE.
 The  default  FILE is `.ugrep'.
 The working directory is checked  first  for  FILE,  then  the  home directory.
 The options specified in the configuration FILE are parsed first, followed by the remaining options specified on the command line.